Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Simulation Studies

 \subsection{Experiment 1}

-In Experiment 1, a set of 100 samples of each combination of $n_g$, $G$, and $(s,r)$ is generated from a 100 dimension mixture of GHD model (i.e., $p=100$) with ($\pi_1=\pi_2\cdots=\pi_G={1}/{G}$).
-The scale matrices are of the form, $\bs\Sigma_g=\sigma_g^2\ident$ to promote sparsity.
-We consider four combinations of the location and rate parameters for the gamma hyperparameters.
-Table~\ref{table:simsrBIC} shows the BIC and ARI values averaged on the 100 samples for each pair $(s, r)$ as well as the number of times that the correct model is favoured by BIC for each scenario.
+A total of 100 samples of each combination of $n_g$ and $(s,r)$ is generated for $G=2$ from a 100 dimension MGHD model (i.e., $p=100$) with $\pi_1=\pi_2 ={1}/{G}$.
+The scale matrices are of the form $\bs\Sigma_g=\sigma_g^2\ident$ to promote sparsity.
+An example of the simulated data for $n_g = 500$ is given in Figure \ref{fig:sim1data}, where there is some overlap in the clusters.
+Four combinations of the location and rate parameters for the gamma hyperparameters are considered.
+Table~\ref{table:simsrBIC} shows the BIC and ARI values averaged on the 100 samples for each pair $(s, r)$ as well as the number of times that the correct model is favoured by the BIC for each scenario.
 As shown in Table~\ref{table:simsrBIC}, the clustering results do not vary much for different values of the gamma hyperparameters.
-The BIC is able to pick the correct model on most occasions and ARI increases as the number of observations increases.
+The BIC usually selects the correct model, and the ARI increases as the number of observations increases.
+Based on these results, we use $(s,r)=(1,1)$ for the remaining analyses herein.

-Therefore, we are confident that the BIC is effective in choosing the number of components when $k$ equals the number of nonzero parameters.
-We choose to use $(s,r)=(1,1)$ for the rest of the paper because, on most occasions, the averaged BIC has a minimum when $(s,r)=(1,1)$.